ros2/ros2_documentation/source/Tutorials/Intermediate/Rosdep.rst

 ``rosdep`` is a dependency management utility that can work with packages and external libraries.
 It is most often used with ROS packages, but can also be used outside of ROS.
 ``rosdep`` is a command-line utility for identifying and installing dependencies to build or install a package.
-It can be or is invoked when:
+It can be or is invoked:

 - Before building a workspace and needing appropriate dependencies to build the packages within
-- Install packages (e.g. ``sudo apt install ros-{DISTRO}-demo-nodes-cpp``) to check the dependencies needed for it to execute
+- When installing packages (e.g. ``sudo apt install ros-{DISTRO}-demo-nodes-cpp``) to check the dependencies needed for it to execute.
 - and more!

 It has the ability to work over a single package or over a directory of packages (e.g. workspace).